July Specials

 Doctor, Lawyer, Indian Chief, Real Estate Agent, Shopkeeper?
 Person with a large far-flung family to keep in touch with?
 Whatever your need, you too can create a newsletter or other email communication.

-communications and newsletters like this to YOUR clients.
+Constant Contact will help you to easily create and send business communications and newsletters like this to YOUR clients.
 Best of all, it has a free 60 day trial.
-All you need is something to say, and people to say it to!
+All you need is something to say, and people to say it to! |

 Products and Services Referenced in this Month's Articles